scribusproject/homebrew-scribus/README.md

 homebrew-scribus
 ================
-A Homebrew (the Mac OSX Package Manager) tap for installing Scribus.
+A Homebrew (the Mac OSX Package Manager) tap for installing Scribus trunk (bleeding edge version).
 This is only for the latest version of 1.5.x trunk.
 There is no 1.4.x unless someone wants to make it.